munificent/craftinginterpreters/book/optimization.md

 [754]: https://en.wikipedia.org/wiki/IEEE_754

-In the eyes of your computer, a <span name="hyphen">64-bit</span>
-double-precision IEEE floating-point number looks like this:
+In the eyes of your computer, a <span name="hyphen">64-bit</span>, double-precision, IEEE floating-point number looks like this:

 <aside name="hyphen">